davetremblay/Marathon/README.md

 (track 2): d.-2(e) ..e 3/4w t11/t s,5/3
 ```

-Then Marathon will ask for a morph value and a number of repetitions
+Then Marathon will ask for a morph value and a number of repetitions.

 ## Author
 Dave Tremblay